A Sound of Thunder (band): Out of the Darkness (2012)

-Time's Arrow & Queen of Hell (2013)
+Time's Arrow and Queen of Hell and The Lesser Key of Solomon (2014–2013)

 In 2013, A Sound of Thunder released an EP, Queen of Hell, and a studio album titled Time's Arrow, both on CD and vinyl through Mad Neptune Records.
 The album and EP were partially funded by a successful KickStarter campaign that raised $9,539, against their $8,000 goal.

-The Lesser Key of Solomon (2014)

-In 2014, A Sound of Thunder continued to create another KickStarter campaign to help fund a fourth studio album titled, The Lesser Key of Solomon.
+The same year, A Sound of Thunder created another KickStarter campaign to help fund a fourth studio album titled, The Lesser Key of Solomon.
 The campaign raised $23,375, exceeding their goal by $13,375.
 The album was released on September 9, of the same year and made 39th place in the Billboard magazine Heatseeker's Chart.

+In 2014, Osegueda was featured on CNN and local news WTOP for her weight loss and use of heavy metal to continue living a healthy lifestyle.

 Tales from the Deadside (2015)

 On 25 September 2015, the band released their fifth album Tales from the Deadside, a concept album based on the Valiant Comics character Shadowman.
 Like the previous album, it was funded through a Kickstarter campaign, which raised $30,543, three times greater their initial $10,000 goal.

 The "Legion Of Thunder Exclusive" Pleasure Slave EP, consisting of six cover versions and three original songs, also featured special guests from national acts, including keyboardist Tony Carey (ex-Rainbow), Veronica Freeman (Benedictum), John Gallagher (Raven) and Nik Turner (Hawkwind).